R2Northstar/NorthstarWiki/docs/installing-northstar/northstar-installers/vtol-guide.md

 ![VTOL's Advocate implementation](../../images/vtol-advocate.png)

 The third screen is an implementation of Spoon's [Advocate Tool](https://github.com/ASpoonPlaysGames/Advocate), where you can convert a DDS formatted skin to a mod that can be installed by everyone normally without the need for the [Skin Tool](https://github.com/zxcPandora/Titanfall2-SkinTool).
-Please give credit to the original skin owner while doing this.
-(If confused on how to use this, follow the earlier link to Github describes how to set up Advocate.
+If you're going to be sharing a converted skin that isn't yours, please give credit to the original creator.
+(If confused on how to use this, follow the earlier link to Github that describes how to set up Advocate.
 Do note, this version of Advocate isn't perfectly up to date)

 ### External Tools